 Non-citizens in the United States are often confused facing laws and legal procedures with which they have no familiarity.
 Similarly, US citizen relatives of non-citizens may have no understanding of immigration bonds or the procedures associated with them either as a US citizen would never need an immigration bond.
 The confusion and lack of knowledge associated with immigration bonds means it would be helpful to have a resource that would point out the useful information about immigration bonds.
 Having a thorough knowledge of the relevant immigration laws and understanding the proper procedures associated with immigration bonds means that you will be equipped to obtain a bond so that you can get out of the unfortunate situation of being detained by ICE.

-The immigration bond serves as a bail paid by another person with the purpose to release the detainee from immigration detention.
-This other person posting the bond can be any person with lawful, … Learn More
+The immigration bond serves as bail paid by another person with the purpose to release the detainee from immigration detention.
+This other person posting the bond can be any person with lawful, legal … Learn More

 Generally speaking, a bondsman or bail bond agent is any company or person that will pledge money or property as bail to release a person from detention or jail.
 Bondsmen who are catering to criminal … Learn More